Outpatient Surgery and Endoscopy

 You will be given verbal and written instructions regarding your post-operative home care including your physician’s orders for diet, rest, medication and activity.

-If you receive sedation or anesthesia, it is not unusual to feel a little sleepy or dizzy for several hours after you return home.
+If you receive sedation or anesthesia, it is not unusual to feel a little sleepy or light-headed for several hours after you return home.
 Please have a responsible adult assist you and do not sign any important papers or make significant decisions for at least 24 hours following your procedure.

 If you have any questions or concerns, please call your physician or the appropriate surgery center.
 A nurse will contact you within one business day after your surgery to check on your recovery.